msmiley/clusterizer/README.md

 clusterizer.setAgenda 'localhost:27017/test', '3 seconds', 'module1'
 ```

+If the `name` parameter isn't specified, Clusterizer will apply the agenda to all clusterized modules.

 Calling `start()` once an Agenda has been defined will always use the agenda, not the sleep period.

 ## License